Tybee Island in Chatham County, Georgia — The American South (South Atlantic)

 Owner: Dr. and Mrs. Sidney Paul Smith, III and Family

 Location.
 32° 1.208′ N, 80° 50.745′ W. Marker is on Tybee Island, Georgia, in Chatham County.
-Marker is on Meddin Avenue near Robinson Avenue, on the left when traveling north.
+It is on Meddin Avenue near Robinson Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Tybee Island GA 31328, United States of America.
 Touch for directions.

+Regarding Fort Screven Bakery.
 In 1947 the Fort was closed and sold to the town of Tybee.

-Photographed By Mike Stroud, April 27, 2008
+Photographed by Mike Stroud, April 27, 2008

 5. Fort Screven Battery Garland 1899